USS Farragut (DD-348): World War II

 The destroyer remained in the southwest Pacific, patrolling off Guadalcanal to guard unloading transports, and escorting convoys from Australia to Espiritu Santo, Nouméa, and the Fiji Islands.
 She returned to Pearl Harbor 27 January 1943, and after a west coast overhaul and training, arrived at Adak 16 April.
 She patrolled Alaskan waters until 11 May, when she screened transports landing troops on Adak from submarine attack.
-Next day she made several depth charge attacks on an enemy submarine and she continued antisubmarine patrol off the Aleutian Islands through June.
+Next day she made several depth charge attacks on an enemy submarine and she continued anti-submarine patrol off the Aleutian Islands through June.
 Farragut patrolled and blockaded off Kiska from 5 July, joining in the bombardment of the island many times in the days before the landings of 15 August.
 She continued to protect the troops ashore at Kiska until 4 September, when she left Adak in convoy for San Francisco and a brief overhaul.

 Farragut put to sea, from San Diego 19 October 1943, bound for training in the Hawaiian Islands and at Espiritu Santo.
 Again guarding carriers, she took part in the air operations covering the landings on Tarawa 20 November, and screened the carriers until the task force shaped course for Pearl Harbor 8 December.
 The destroyer continued on to the west coast for a brief repair period and training, sailing from San Diego 13 January 1944 for action in the Marshall Islands.
-During the assaults on Kwajalein and Eniwetok, she screened carriers, patrolled, and conducted antisubmarine searches, then sailed for air strikes on Woleai and Wakde.
+During the assaults on Kwajalein and Eniwetok, she screened carriers, patrolled, and conducted anti-submarine searches, then sailed for air strikes on Woleai and Wakde.
 Late in April, she was off New Guinea as the carriers supported the landings in the Hollandia (currently known as Jayapura) area, and through May joined in training operations out of Majuro.